statiqdev/Website/input/guide/documents-and-metadata/metadata-values.md

 # Computed Values

 There are _many_ cases where being able to define metadata as a computed value can be valuable.
-You can define computed metadata with "fat arrow" syntax.
+You can define computed metadata with "arrow" syntax.
 For example, placing this in the front matter of a document will result in an `int` of "3" being returned for the "MyNumber" metadata key:

 ```txt
 MyNumber: => 1 + 2